 A Short History of Progress

-In A Short History of Progress Ronald Wright argues that our modern predicament is as old as civilization, a 10,000-year experiment we have unleashed but seldom controlled.
-Only by understanding the patterns of triumph and disaster that humanity has repeated around the world since the Stone Age can we recognize the experiment’s inherent dangers, and, with luck and wisdom, shape its outcome.
+Each time history repeats itself, so it’s said, the price goes up.
+In A Short History of Progress —his acclaimed 2004 Massey Lectures, an international bestseller in many languages —Ronald Wright argues that our modern predicament is as old as civilization, a 10,000-year experiment we unleashed but have seldom controlled.
+Only by understanding patterns of triumph and disaster which humanity has repeated since the Stone Age can we understand the experiment’s inherent dangers and, with luck and wisdom, shape its outcome.
+In his new introduction to this Anniversary Edition Wright outlines our latest developments and asks whether we can still get the future right.

 Honours